Amin-MAG/My-Notes/ObjectOrientedDesign.md

 ![Untitled](OOD/Untitled%2010.png)

 We can use some interfaces here to fix the unexpected behavior of the child.
-Another example of this issue is when we create a bird class that has `fly()` method, But the ostrich, the child of this class, can not `fly()`
+Another example of this issue is when we create a bird class that has `fly()` method, But the ostrich, the child of this class, cannot `fly()`

 ## Interface Segregation Principle (ISP)

-We should split the interfaces to make a child implementation more flexiable.
+We should split the interfaces to make a child implementation more flexible.

-## Dependency Inversion Principle (LIP)
+## Dependency Inversion Principle (DIP)

-A high-level module must not depends on the low-level module, It should depend on abstractions.
+A high-level module must not depend on a low-level module; it should depend on abstractions.

 # Other pages